The laws on abortion and the ban on same-sex marriage in Northern Ireland are set to change.

 In November 2015, a majority in the Northern Ireland Assembly - which has the power to decide laws on social issues - voted in favour of legalising same-sex marriage for the first time.
 But the move was blocked by the Democratic Unionist Party (DUP) using a veto mechanism and legal challenges have not succeeded.

 On abortion, a majority of the Northern Ireland Assembly in 2016 voted against changing the law.

-However, the other main political party, Sinn Féin, now supports moves to allow more access to abortion.
+However, the other main political party in Northern Ireland, Sinn Féin, now supports moves to allow more access to abortion.
 It also supports legalising same-sex marriage.

 What did MPs do at Westminster?